Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI: Study Design

+In preparation for the keyword extraction stage, we relabeled an initial dataset of 116 ATD items compiled by Li et al. \cite{li2023automatic}, refining it to 57 items agreed upon by all authors (the \textit{Relabeling} activity in Figure~\ref{fig_methodology}).
+This relabeling step was necessary to improve the overall reliability of the dataset and to reduce potential false positives carried over from earlier annotations.
+Each author independently labeled all items, and only those unanimously labeled as ATD by all three authors were retained as seed items.
+Because these items were used as the seed dataset for keyword extraction, we adopted this conservative criterion to ensure that the seeds represented clear and reliable examples of architectural technical debt.
+These curated ATD items, therefore, served as a robust starting point for identifying the characteristics and terminology commonly associated with architecture-related technical debt.

-\paragraph{\textbf{1.
-Data preparation.}} To construct our dataset, we selected new projects from a curated list of Java frameworks, libraries, and software.\footnote{\url{https://java.libhunt.com/}} While this list covers a broad spectrum of Java projects, not all of them use Jira for issue tracking.
-Therefore, we filtered the candidates and focused on those that maintain their issue repositories in Jira and meet our scale and activity criteria.
+\paragraph{\textbf{2.
+Data Preparation.}} After constructing the seed dataset, we prepared a large corpus of Jira issues from open-source projects for large-scale ATD identification.
+To construct the dataset, we selected new projects from a curated list of Java frameworks, libraries, and software.\footnote{\url{https://java.libhunt.com/}} Since not all projects in this list use Jira for issue tracking, we filtered the candidates and retained only those that use Jira and satisfy our scale and activity criteria.

-Project selection was guided by several factors: availability, diversity in application domains, and sustained development activity to ensure a sufficient number of issues.
-We focused on projects that report issues via the Jira issue tracker system\footnote{\url{https://www.atlassian.com/software/jira}} and included only those with over 5,000 reported issues, following the recommendation of Li et al. \cite{li2020identification} to ensure sufficient complexity.
+Project selection was guided by availability, diversity in application domains, and sustained development activity to ensure a sufficient number of issues.
+We included only projects with more than 5,000 reported issues, following the recommendation of Li et al. \cite{li2020identification} to ensure sufficient complexity.
 Many of the selected projects are hosted by the Apache Software Foundation, which enforces standardized development practices, transparent issue tracking, and consistent versioning, making them well-suited for rigorous and reproducible research.
 Issue summaries and descriptions were collected using Python and the Jira API.

-The final dataset comprised ten open-source projects that used Jira as their issue-tracking system.
+The final dataset comprised ten open-source projects that use Jira as their issue-tracking system.
 This number aligns with previous SATD studies, which typically analyze between four and ten Java projects \cite{potdar2014exploratory,li2020identification,da2017using}.
 Table~\ref{tab:projects} summarizes the selected projects, including their application domain, total source lines of code (SLOC), and the number of reported and resolved issues.
 We analyzed the most recent versions as of January 7, 2025, and measured SLOC using the SCC tool.\footnote{\url{https://github.com/boyter/scc}}